bkrishna-hari/azure-data-box-get-dotnet-started/README.md

 # Get started with Azure DataBox using .NET

 ## Overview
- This article details how to create a sample .NET console application to initiate/communicate azure data box order.
+ This article details how to create a sample .NET console application to initiate/communicate azure data box order or job.

  ## Prerequisites